 Password policies enable admins to enforce password settings at the group and authentication-provider level.
 Okta provides a default policy to enforce the use of strong passwords to better protect your organization's assets.
 You can create policies that are less or more restrictive and apply them to users based on group membership.

 Group Password Policy is now enabled for all orgs:

 - The Password tab on the Authentication page displays all group password policies.
 Initially, only the Default Policy and the Default Rule appear.

 If Group Password Policy was previously not enabled, the Password tab now displays the Legacy Policy and the new Default Policy.
 The Legacy Policy reflects the org settings present when Group Password Policy was enabled and includes the Legacy Rule and the additional Default Rule.

 - The Password Expired count for users on the People page isn't displayed when Group Password Policy is enabled.
 See Expire all user passwords.

-The default policy can't be edited.
+The default rule can't be edited.